-At a very basic level, I want you to understand at the outset that I believe the Bible is God’s written revelation of Himself to all humankind.
+At a very basic level, I want you to understand at the outset that I believe the Bible is God’s complete, final written revelation of Himself to all humankind.
 I believe it to be error-free in its 3 original languages: Hebrew, Aramiac, and Greek.
 However, I hasten to say that there are minor errors in translation, but most of them have been resolved to the extent that reputable scholars estimate that the Bible is over 99% reliable and trustworthy in modern translations.

 The remaining 1% really doesn’t affect the Bible’s overall teachings in any significant way; for the most part, it involves misplaced or omitted punctuation marks and a few sentences or paragraphs that might be misplaced or that might have been added to the original text by a translator.